ArwaAlrazooq/Real-Time-Bank-Crowds-Project/README.md

 It is known that banks are among the places that get crowded the most.
 A lot of time is wasted because of waiting.
 Therefore, if there is no immediate solution for the crowd itself, at least a person should be able to avoid the crowded times.

-# Project Aim:
-- Provide each person an easy and reachable solution
-- provide the user with an overview of banks situations in his city.

 # Services: